EIEDEV/EIEDEV/README.md

 - 👋 Hi, I’m @EIEDEV
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Frontend
+- 🌱 I’m currently learning DJANGO STACK
 - 💞️ I’m looking to collaborate on any project relating to web development

 <!---